SirGoodenough/ThermoPI-Cottage/README.md

 [How-To Geek on 'Startup With Systemd'](https://www.howtogeek.com/687970/how-to-run-a-linux-program-at-startup-with-systemd/)

-To run the program at boot in order to get constant readings, there is the ThermoPIFurnace.service to run this as a service with load-service.sh there to set it up as a service.
+To run the program at boot in order to get constant readings, there is the ThermoPICottage.service to run this as a service with load-service.sh there to set it up as a service.

 The load-service.sh script will stop and scratch reload the service from the local repository (Once you get all the permissions happy).

-The furnRestart.sh is the script to quickly restart the process if needed during troubleshooting.
+The cottRestart.sh is the script to quickly restart the process if needed during troubleshooting.
 I found it helpful.

 ## Requirements